borntofrappe/playground/borntofrappe/Utils/Meta Tags/README.md

 ## Images

-In the three separate folder at this level you find a first version of the layout I intend to include in the `og:image` and `twitter:image` meta tag.
+In the three separate folder at this level you find a first version of the layout I intend to include in the `og:image` and `twitter:image` meta tags.

-I tried to be consistent in the design of the three projects, but I also managed to include nice visuals in terms of the SVG icons designed for the larger website.
+I tried to be consistent in the design of the three projects, but I also managed to include the same visuals I developed in the larger website.
 The aspect ratio is `2:1` and the grid is built to allocate the first SVG illustration in the middle of the wave-like pattern surrounding the `main` element.
-There is a bit of negative margin to push the text back to the left, but given the purpose of the project, it's more than acceptable to tolerate this minutia.
-There's also no need to test the layout on different browsers/configurations as the page is meant to be opened only through a puppeteer script, to take a screenshot.
+There is a bit of negative margin to push the text back to the left, but given the purpose of the project, it's more than acceptable to tolerate this one-off measure.
+There's also no need to test the layout on different browsers/configurations as the page is meant to be opened only through a puppeteer script.

 ### Puppeteer